Edil Baisalov: Russian NGO Law

 Prior to the adoption of this law, Russian Defense Minister Sergei Shoigu made statements about the potential danger posed by foreign NGOs in Kyrgyzstan.

 Baisalov became the main driver in promoting this law: "The time has come to put an end to the uncontrolled financing of our civil and public organizations by any external forces."
 The heads of human rights organizations reminded Baisalov that at one time, during the period of persecution by the authorities, he himself "cried and asked for support" from NGOs.

-Baisalov stated: "Gone are the days of the naive romantic age of Kyrgyzstan.
+Baisalov stated: "Gone are the days of the naïve romantic age of Kyrgyzstan.
 In the 90s, we all thought that everyone wanted our country to prosper and would help us and do everything for us.
 It turned out that this was not the case.
 No one will do our work for us.
 Whether he's good or bad, we'll see him in action."

 The law gives prosecutors the power to extrajudicially declare foreign and international organizations "undesirable" in Kyrgyzstan and shut them down.
 Organizations are subject to heavy fines and lengthy prison sentences if they fail to dissolve when given notice to do so.